 Roxanne Roberts is a feature writer for The Washington Post.

 But there’s a case for literary voyeurism when the famous person is famous for writing about sex.
-A new biography of Margaret Mead, with the provocative subtitle “The Sexual Awakening,” peeks under the covers in the name of academic research: How did a young woman from Pennsylvania become one of the world’s experts on sexual mores?
+“Coming of Age,” a new biography of Margaret Mead, with the provocative subtitle “The Sexual Awakening,” peeks under the covers in the name of academic research: How did a young woman from Pennsylvania become one of the world’s experts on sexual mores?

 Before reading this book, I knew three things about Mead.
-She is America’s best-known anthropologist.
+She was America’s best-known anthropologist.
 She studied the sex lives of adolescent tribal girls.
 And she was short.

 Author Deborah Beatriz Blum, who was a graduate student when she met Mead in 1972, promises a tale of sexual discovery.
 The book is based on five years of Mead’s life — from a 20-year-old student at Barnard in 1921 to 1926, when she was a 25-year-old researcher in American Samoa.